w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 ## Current work

-The RQ Task Force supports the deliverables of the [Accessible Platform Architectures Working Group](/about/groups/apawg/).
+The RQ Task Force supports the deliverables of the [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/).

 For details of the current work, see the [RQ Task Force wiki](https://www.w3.org/WAI/APA/task-forces/research-questions/wiki/Main_Page).